frnrbt/ondorse-home/blog/chinese-sandbox.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: 'Fintechs out of regulatory sandbox - China edition'
+      value: Fintechs out of regulatory sandbox - China edition
     - name: 'twitter:description'
       value: >-
         China's recent crackdownon the tech industry is a very good reminder that while fintech companies may enjoy some kind of freedom for a while, regulators will clamp down at some point.
     - name: 'twitter:image'
       value: images/raimond-klavins-WgFwcIozP-o-unsplash.jpg
       relativeUrl: true